danbev/learning-iot/notes/rp.md

 "0xe000ed08:	00010000000000000000000100000000
 ```
 That worked! :)

+I think this is normally set by the bootloader but I'm not sure (TODO: take a
+look at the bootloader code).

 The `VTOR` register contains an offset from the default address 0x00000000 to
 a user-provided address: